kritikhanna/kritikhanna.github.io/_pages/about.md

 ---

 Hi! //
 Wecome to my website.
 My name is Kriti Khanna, and I am currently a PhD Candidate in Economics at the University of Houston.
+My research interests are in the fields of Macroeconomics, Development and Entrepreneurship.